mlinke-ai/kev_in/frontend/README.md

 > To open VS Code in the current directory, run `code .`

-## Development
+## Development Guidelines

 #### Folder Structure

-1. Create new pages in **src/routes**
+1. Create new pages like this: **src/routes/PageName.svelte**

-   The pages are svelte components that can be imported to `App.svelte` to be included in the website.
+   To add new pages to the routing system:

+   1. Add your page definitions to `src/routes/routes/index.js`
+   2. Copy Example page template from `src/routes/Example.svelte`
+   3. Change `<Page Title>` to desired title
+   4. Place all html content inside the `Page` component, no body tag required
+   5. To add a page to navigation bar add it to `src/lib/components/Navbar/config.js`

+      in the json data under `default -> links`

+      or for admin only pages `admin -> links`

-2. Create additional components in **src/lib/components**
+2. Create additional components like this: **src/lib/components/ComponentName.svelte**

-   Components should be named like this: `ComponentName.svelte`